- This event has passed.

 - Onsite Registration — $650

 The deadline to register online is Friday, October 20, 2023.
-Cancellation and refund requests must be received in writing by October 20, 2023.
+Cancellations and requests for refunds must be received in writing no later than Friday, October 20, 2023, and are subject to a $50 service charge.
+Refunds will not be available after this date.
 For more information, email ProgramRegistrations@calawyers.org.
 For special assistance, please email FamilyLaw@calawyers.org.